I pull up to my new home and see some guy sprawled on the front porch, blocking the damn door.

-“Yeah.”
-He’s nodding, and a fond smile crosses his face.
+He’s nodding as a fond smile crosses his face.
 “My mom loved everything Dylan did.
 She still listens to him a lot.”

-We stand around for another moment.
+We stand there awkwardly for another moment.
 Over the daytime buzz of insects, I think I hear something moving under the front porch.

 “I heard you’d be moving in today,” he says.
 “But we didn’t expect you quite this early.
-I’m pretty sure I’m the only one up.”
+Pretty sure I’m the only one up.”

 I guess I should have known not to show up before noon.
 The property manager told me the existing tenants sleep late on weekends.